 It is important to talk about family history, for our families shape us.
 Yet, it is difficult to talk about family history in this country where identity politics are so painful.
 Perhaps the task has now grown even more difficult, risky, and fraught with challenge.

-I have both European and Native heritage.
+On his deathbed my very coherent father told my sister and I that we are “Native American on both sides,” that we have both European and Native heritage.
 My mother’s family identified as hailing from the British Isles, while my father’s family identified as Native.
-I do not have tribal affiliation, and grew up without a tribal identity.
+I do not have tribal affiliation, and grew up without a Native identity.

-I speak about, and understand, my family’s stories and history as I understand them.
-My parents grew up in hard, dark times; as a result, as I grew up they strongly encouraged me not to draw attention to myself.
+I speak about my family’s stories and history as I have come to understand them.
+My parents grew up in hard, dark times; as a result, as I grew up they strongly encouraged me not to draw attention to myself, to be self-sufficient, and never to trust governments.
 The lives of people of Native ancestry in Indiana have historically been difficult, filled with anti-Indian racism and laws, and fair-skinned families frequently chose to pass as European.